 What is the difference between grief support groups and grief counseling?

 Support groups should not be confused with counseling and therapeutic treatments.
 Our team supports children experiencing grief by listening as each child shares thoughts and experience, often providing benefits to their healing process.
 Our team will not diagnose or treat mental health issues during the course of the sessions.
 Our facilities provide a comforting atmosphere for children to feel welcome in expressing their deepest hurts in a group setting.
 If a child has attended GriefWorks and their facilitator feels he/she might need additional support, we can refer you to CounselingWorks.
 There we have a variety of licensed professional counselors on staff who can provide individual therapeutic services.

 How can my family learn more about participating in GriefWorks?

 New families are required to attend an orientation before attending a group.
 This meeting will help us to place you in a group that we feel will help the needs of your family.
 It will also provide you and your family with the information needed to participate.
-If you are interested in signing your child up for GriefWorks children’s grief support groups, please fill out our contact form or call us at 972-960-9981.
+If you are interested in signing your family up for GriefWorks children’s grief support groups, please fill out our contact form or call us at 972-960-9981.